Self-dual instantons and gravitating dyons in non-Abelian ModMax theory: Non-Abelian ModMax theory

 respectively, where $\tilde{F}_{\mu\nu}=\frac{1}{2}\epsilon_{\mu\nu\lambda\rho}F^{\lambda\rho}$ is the dual of the field strenght, and $\epsilon_{\mu\nu\lambda\rho}$ denotes the anti-symmetric Levi-Civita tensor.

-The generalization of ModMax electrodynamics to the $SU(2)$ case has been studied in Ref.~\cite{Cirilo-Lombardo:2023poc}.
+The extension of ModMax electrodynamics to the $SU(2)$ case has been studied in Ref.~\cite{Cirilo-Lombardo:2023poc}.
 It was shown that the latter can be obtained from the secular equation that arises from the four eigenvectors associated with the four main directions in the Newman-Penrose classification~\cite{Newman:1961qr}.
-The resulting theory is invariant under conformal and $SO(2)$ duality transformations and, in Euclidean signature, its action principle is given by\footnote{Here, we will work mainly in Euclidean signature unless otherwise stated.
+In Euclidean signature, the resulting conformally-invariant action is given by\footnote{Here, we will work mainly in Euclidean signature unless otherwise stated.
 The Lorentzian version of Eq.~\eqref{nAMM} is obtained by simultaneously changing the global sign of the action and performing $Y^2\to-Y^2$.}

 The field equations associated with the non-Abelian field $A_\mu$ are obtained by performing stationary variations of the action with respect to it, giving

 where we have defined the constitutive tensor as